List of Rocky characters: Mickey Goldmill

 Mickey Goldmill (played by Burgess Meredith), is Rocky's trainer who used to be a professional boxer (specifically the Bantamweight division) when he was younger.
 He mainly appears in the first three movies.
 He also appears in the fifth film.
 He dies from a heart attack halfway through the third film shortly after Rocky's bout with Clubber Lang.

 Tony "Duke" Evers

-Tony "Duke" Evers was initially the manager/trainer to the world champion Apollo Creed until his in-ring death after his bout with Ivan Drago, before eventually becoming the manager to Apollo's friend Rocky Balboa.
-He was portrayed by Tony Burton and is one of only four characters (along with Rocky, Paulie Pennino, and Stu Nahan) to have been featured in all the original six Rocky films.
+Tony "Duke" Evers was the manager/trainer of Apollo Creed until Creed's death during his bout with Ivan Drago, before becoming the trainer of Rocky Balboa.
+He was portrayed by Tony Burton and is one of only four characters (along with Rocky, Paulie Pennino, and Stu Nahan) to have featured in all six original Rocky films.